tc39/proposal-type-annotations/README.md

 > The following proposal is a _strawperson_ proposal.
 Please treat it as such.

-This proposal is intended to provide a way to add type annotations to JavaScript code, allowing those annotations to be analysed and checked by a type checker that is _external to JavaScript_.
+This proposal is intended to provide a way to add type annotations to JavaScript code, allowing those annotations to be analyzed and checked by a type checker that is _external to JavaScript_.

 At runtime, the JavaScript engine ignores them, similarly to what happens with JavaScript comments.